Advocates

 What advocates receive

 The channel used for each notification depends on the advocate's contact record and your plan.
-Email is always available; SMS requires a phone number on record and is only included on Pro and above.
+Email is always available; SMS requires a phone number on record and is only included on Growth and above.

 Invitation — explains the program, shows the campaign reward, and includes their personal referral link and portal URL.
 Sent when you click "Invite advocate".